 David Canepa is the only candidate in this race who supports Medicare for All and the Green New Deal, and he is the only candidate who is not accepting corporate PAC money, making this an easy choice.
 In his current role on the San Mateo County Board of Supervisors, he has also been an advocate of free community college.

 The incumbent, Representative Anna Eshoo, is the number one career recipient of pharmaceutical corporation money in the U.S. House of Representatives.
-Representative Eshoo also touts her “highest approval” from the Biotechnology Industry Organization (BIO), the largest biotechnology trade organization in the world with an extensive lobbying operation.
+She proudly touts her “highest approval” from the Biotechnology Industry Organization (BIO), the largest biotechnology trade organization in the world with an extensive lobbying operation.
 Recently Representative Eshoo, in her role as the Chairwoman of the Healthcare Subcomittee, frustrated efforts to hold a fair hearing on the Medicare for All Bill of 2019.
-Instead, Representative Eshoo called a hearing on all current congressional bills on healthcare reform no matter how obscure they may be and only called an advocate for Medicare for All after national push back.
+Instead, she called a hearing on all current congressional bills on healthcare reform and only heard an advocate for Medicare for All after national push back.
 Eshoo was also one of the main congressional backers for the monopolistic Verizon-T-Mobile merger.

-Ro Khanna is a major booster of single payer healthcare, co-founded the NO PAC Caucus- an anti-corporate-money Congressional caucus; and endorsed the Green New Deal.
+Ro Khanna is a major supporter of single payer healthcare; co-founded the NO PAC Caucus an anti-corporate-money Congressional caucus; and endorsed the Green New Deal.
 Khanna is a reliable ally in the global fight against fascism and his foreign policy is sound.
 We recommend that voters re-elect him.

 Zoe Lofgren has co-sponsored the Green New Deal and Medicare for All bills in the previous two Congressional sessions.
-While there are positions we disagree on with her, her opponents are a Republican and a guy with minimal information we could find on.
+While there are positions we disagree on with her, we see no better alternative to her in Peter Hernandez.

 State Assembly Races